-Performed such duties as may be assigned by the National President to include coordinating and reporting assignments of the National Standing Committees.
+a.
+Perform such duties as may be assigned by the National President, to include coordinating and reporting assignments of the National Standing Committees.

+b.
 Act as National President in the order of their seniority in the absence, disability or death of the National President and the National President-Elect.

-In the event the President-Elect succeeds to the office of the National President, due to death, resignation or removal of the National President, the Office of President-Elect shall remain vacant until filled by election at the next National Convention, however, the National First Vice President shall perform the duties of the President-Elect.
+c.
+In the event the National President-Elect succeeds to the office of the National President due to death, resignation or removal of the National President, the office of National President-Elect shall remain vacant until filled by election at the next National Convention, provided, however, the National First Vice President shall perform the duties of the National President-Elect.

-NATIONAL SECRETARY-TREASURER: As National Treasurer he is responsible to the National Trustees for all financial, business and property management of the Order.
-As National Secretary he is responsible to the National President for all other matters.
+6. NATIONAL SECRETARY-TREASURER: The National Secretary-Treasurer shall be responsible to the:

+a.
+National Trustees for all financial, business and property management of the Order, including to:

-He will:
+(1) Collect all funds paid to the National Headquarters pursuant to references (c)–(e) and/or other provisions of the National Directives, make necessary disbursements as authorized by the approved budget, and keep an accurate account of all funds received and/or disbursed.

+(2) Submit a report of the activities and status of the Order and a certified statement of the accounts of National Sojourners, Incorporated, quarterly to the National Trustees and annually to the National Convention.
+Such reports will also properly include constructive recommendations.

+b.
+National Commander when serving as National Adjutant of the Heroes of ’76 in accordance with reference (f), performing such duties as are appropriate thereto.

+c.
+National President for all other matters, including to:

-Maintain the National Chapter, membership, and historical records.
+(1) Maintain the National Chapter membership and historical records.

-Be responsible for the National Directives System including changes required by action of the National Convention.
+(2) Maintain the National Directives System, including such changes as may be required by action of the National Convention.

-Keep the records of all National Conventions and Mid-Winter Meetings.
+(3) Keep the records of all Mid-Winter Meetings and National Conventions.

-Coordinate all correspondence received by or origination from National Headquarters.
+(4) Coordinate all correspondence originated and/or received by National Headquarters.

-Be responsive, whenever possible, to the requirements for the National Officers, National Committees and others requiring administrative support in the execution of their official duties.
+(5) Be responsive, whenever possible, to the requirements for the National Officers, National Committees and others requiring administrative support in the execution of their official duties.

-Publish and distribute the annual Staff Directory.
+(6) Publish and distribute annually the Staff Directory.

-Serve as Editor and supervise publication and distribution of THE SOJOURNER publication.
+(7) Serve as Editor and supervise the publication and distribution of THE SOJOURNER publication.

-Collect all funds authorized by the organization, make necessary disbursements as authorized by the approved budget, and keep an accurate account of all such funds received and disbursed.

-Submit a report of the activities and status of National Sojourners, and certified statement of the accounts of National Sojourners, quarterly to the National Trustees, and annually to the National Convention.
-Such reports will properly include constructive recommendations.

-Be responsible for the management and operation of the National Headquarters, supervision of the resale Activities, and submission of required government reports including that to the Internal Revenue Service.
+(8) Be responsible for the management and operation of the National Headquarters, supervision of the National Resale Activity, and submission of required government reports, including those required by the Internal Revenue Service.

-Serve as National Adjutant of the Heroes of ’76 in accordance with reference performing such above listed duties as are appropriate thereto.

-In the event of disability, death, or resignation, be replaced by a Trustee designated by the Chairman of the National Trustees, after consultation with the National President, until a successor shall be appointed or selected.
+d.
+In the event of his disability, death, or resignation, he shall be replaced by a National Sojourner who is an Active Member designated by the Chairman of the National Trustees, after consultation with the National President, until a successor shall be appointed, selected, or elected.

-NATIONAL CHAPLAIN: Should be an ordained clergyman.
-He will conduct the devotions at all National Conventions and other national meetings of National Sojourners and perform such other duties as pertain to his office.
-He will also normally serve as National Heroes of ’76 Chaplain.
+7. NATIONAL CHAPLAIN: The National Chaplain should be an ordained clergyman.
+He shall conduct the devotions at the Mid-Winter Meeting and National Convention, and any other national meeting of the Order, and perform such other duties as pertain to his office.
+He may also be appointed to serve as National Chaplain of the Heroes of `76.

-NATIONAL STAFF JUDGE ADVOCATE: Shall be one versed in law.
+8. NATIONAL JUDGE ADVOCATE: The National Judge Advocate must be an attorney licensed to practice law by the Supreme Court of a state of the United States of America.
 His duty shall be to give legal opinions, parliamentary decisions, and perform such other duties as pertain to his office.
-He will also normally serve as National Heroes of ’76 Staff Judge Advocate.
+He may also be appointed to serve as National Staff Judge Advocate of the Heroes of ’76.